monash-programming-team/constitution/index.md

 ### 3.6 Co-option

 #### 3.6.1.
-In the event that an executive team member dceases to hold office prior to the conclusion of their ordinary term, or a position remains vacant after an election, the President may co-opt an eligible person to hold the vacant position.
+In the event that an executive team member deceases to hold office prior to the conclusion of their ordinary term, or a position remains vacant after an election, the President may co-opt an eligible person to hold the vacant position.
 If the President position is vacant, the Vice-President becomes an acting President.

 #### 3.6.2.
 A person co-opted as an executive member shall ordinarily hold office from the day of co-option to the day of the next General Meeting.